DekodeInteraktiv/autocert-docs/README.md

 `$ sudo ./autocert.php -c my-config.ini`

 To have the process fully automated, put the script in a crontab.
 Run it every minute if you like.

+## Contributions
+Contributions are very welcome.
+Please see each individual sub-project for issues, PRs and other contributions.